gravel driveway

 What Gravel Packs Best for Driveways?

 Many homeowners are switching to gravel to upgrade their patios, walkways, and driveways.
-It’s a great choice for its affordability, simple installation, and easy maintenance as the seasons change and the years progress.
+Gravel is affordable, simple to install, and easy to maintain as the seasons change.

 If you’re trying to decide what gravel packs best for your driveway and walkways, consider limestone.

 Limestone is affordable, durable, and great for areas that require a good deal of drainage due to its exceptional porosity.
-It also comes in a number of sizes and colors.
+Additionally, it comes in a number of sizes and colors.

-Once installed, it packs tightly, creating not only an attractive driveway but also a long-lasting one, as the hard rocks can withstand the weight of vehicles and all types of harsh weather.
+Once installed, limestone packs tightly.
+This creates an attractive and long-lasting driveway as the hard rocks can withstand the weight of vehicles and all types of harsh weather.

 Installing Gravel Surfaces